Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Future -- Novel Datasets to Support Mathematical Copilots

 \section{The Future -- Novel Datasets to Support Mathematical Copilots}

 In this section, we cover various aspects of mathematical research practice that, to date, are not covered at all by any of the existing datasets.
 This contrasts with the previous section on mathematical datasets that covered parts of mathematical practice, albeit with the noted limitations.
-Current datasets exclusively are focussed on publishing the \emph{results} rather than the intermediate steps that mathematician goes through in the process of devising a proof.
-The different types of workflows, the proof-counterexample dialectic, and proof transfer,

-etc., are all examples of intermediate processes that do not have clear representations in data that can be used to fine-tune LLMs.
+Current datasets are exclusively focused on publishing the \emph{results} rather than the intermediate steps that a mathematician goes through in the process of devising a proof.
+The different types of workflows, the proof-counterexample dialectic, and proof transfer, etc., are all examples of intermediate processes that do not have clear representations in data that can be used to fine-tune LLMs.
 Contrasting with the previous section, where we made specific recommendations on how to improve \emph{existing} datasets, in this section, we do not make specific recommendations, as our recommendation is to simply devise such datasets.
 While a few inroads have been made into non-proof-based datasets, see Section~\ref{sec:standardized} these are still very much at their inception, and, to our knowledge, the GHOSTS dataset is the only attempt to date to try to \enquote{data-ify} some aspects (solely related to mathematical literature search) of daily mathematical process.

+An example of proof transfer is given by the Ax--Grothendieck theorem, which states that every injective polynomial map $\mathbb{C}^n \to \mathbb{C}^n$ is surjective; rather than proving this directly over $\mathbb{C}$, one observes that the statement is trivial for finite fields -- any injective map on a finite set is bijective -- and then uses model-theoretic compactness to transfer the result to algebraically closed fields of characteristic zero.
+Here, one does not redo the argument in the new structure directly; instead, one uses model theory to move the truth of a sentence from one place to another.